Examining and expanding on the concept of ‘privilege’ through the lens of the Hydra model

 - What micro-aggressions do you endure on account of a lack of privileged statuses?

-- For those with multiple marginalized statuses, which seem to generate the most micro-aggressions and in what settings?
+- For those with multiple marginalized statuses, which particular marginalized status seems to generate the most micro-aggressions and in what settings?

 - To what extent are you aware that you are on the receiving end of micro-aggressions?